nashville-software-school/sprinkles-of-joy/README.md

 What do the status codes in HTTP responses mean?
 Check it out [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).

 ## Features

 ### Reviews
   1. A customer can see all reviews for a product.
 Does the current database store reviews?
 How will your ERD need to change?
   1. An authenticated customer can add a review for any product on the menu.
 Along with the review text, a customer can also provide a rating using the numbers 1-5.
-  1. A authenticated customer can delete any review they wrote.
+  1. An authenticated customer can delete any review they wrote.
 A customer cannot delete a review another customer wrote.

 ### Customer's Order History
   1. A customer's order history should only list the orders they have placed, no other customer's orders should be displayed.
   1. When a customer views their order history, each product in the order should be displayed.
   1. The total cost for each order should also be displayed.
   1. A customer may delete any past order with the status of `Ready for Pickup`.

 ### Contact Form
   1. When the customer clicks the *Contact* link in the navbar, they should be presented with a form.
   1. The form should allow them to provide an email, a phone number and the message they want to communicate.
   1. When the form is submitted, the data the customer provided is saved.

 ### Menu
-  1. When the user selects the first option in the menu category dropdown, the customer should see the all the products.
+  1. When the customer selects the first option in the menu category dropdown, the customer should see the all the products.

 ### Customer's Shopping Cart
   1. After an order is placed, the cart should be reset to contain zero products.
   1. The *Place Order* button is disabled when there are no items in the cart.

 ### Logout
   1. Provide an affordance for the customer to log out of their account.
   1. When a customer logs out, the customer portal should not display any user specific information.
 Instead the customer sees the login form.